 - Research plan – An agreement includes a plan that specifies what each party will do and sets up parameters for use of the materials by both parties to ensure that they are not used for any other purpose outside the scope of the agreement.
 This is to give the University clear ownership rights as well as to address potential liability issues.

-- Publication – The terms by which a researcher may publish results of his/her work are specifically outlined in the agreement.
+- Publication – The terms by which a researcher may publish results of their work are specifically outlined in the agreement.
 If proper agreements are not in place that clearly define the parameters for publication, your freedom to publish may be limited by the sponsor or collaborating institution.

 - Confidentiality – An agreement also contain provisions for confidentiality relevant to a project.
 Disclosure of a patentable idea without proper confidentiality agreements can negate patent filing rights.